'B' (iii) was the Japanese seizure of Burma (15 January/31 May 1942).

-Burma came under British control in 1886, and as a country has a population which is very diverse in ethnic terms.
-These different ethnic groups chose different sides when the Japanese invaded Burma in January 1942.
+Burma came under British control in 1886, and as a country has a population which is ethnically very diverse.
+These different groups chose opposing sides when the Japanese invaded Burma in January 1942.
 The ethnic Burmese inclined towards the Japanese, who had enticed them with promises of independence, until the Japanese promises began to ring hollow later in the war.
 The Shan tribes of eastern Burma were strongly pro-Japanese, while the hill tribes of the north in general, and especially the Kachins, were strongly pro-British, and this tendency was later increased by Japanese atrocities.
 The total population in 1941 was about 18 million, and of these, about a million were Indians who dominated the commercial and civil service sectors.
-The rest of remainder of the population comprised 10 million Burmans, 4 million Karens, 2 million Shans, and about 1 million hill tribesmen.
+The rest of the population comprised 10 million Burmans, 4 million Karens, 2 million Shans, and about 1 million hill tribesmen.

 Though much of the Burmese economy was based on rice and timber (with rice exports, mostly to India, totaling 3.5 million tons per year), the Irrawaddy valley contains significant oilfields such as those at Yenangyaung.
 There is also considerably mineral wealth in the form of tin and tungsten mined in the mountains running along the eastern boundaries of the country and down to the Kra isthmus.
 Total tin production in Burma reached nearly 6,000 tons per year by 1939.
 There were also significant manganese deposits at Tagaung Taung.
 The Japanese desired these mineral resources, but their primary objective for the seizure of Burma was strategic: the country would form the western linchpin of the defence perimeter they planned to establish, and also serve as a possible staging area for an invasion of India.